 ‘So that’s what’s happening!’
 Ron pounded the table with his fist.
 ‘I’m definitely putting my name in.
 He let out a long sigh.
 ‘Eternal glory…’

-‘Professor Moody looks none to impressed about it,’ Hermione said.
+‘Professor Moody looks none too impressed about it,’ Hermione said.

 The new teacher’s gash of a mouth turned down, twisting the scar-ravaged face above into a forbidding frown.

-‘He looks like he’s been through the wars,’ Harry noted.
+‘He looks like he’s been through the wars,’ Harry said.

 ‘His eye is a bit creepy,’ Neville piped up.